Junichi Ueno

+Biography

 After graduating from Kyoto University with a degree in economics, he joined the newspaper in 1937.
 He held several posts at Asahi and served as a member of its executive board during World War II.
 After Japan's defeat in 1945, he resigned from Asahi along with several other executives who took responsibility for Asahis one-sided reporting during the war.

 He then briefly worked as an elementary school teacher and later took a position at the Kobe University of Commerce.
 After that, he served as secretary to Kōtarō Tanaka, who was then Chief Justice of the Supreme Court of Japan.

 In 1952, Ueno returned to the family business to head of Asahis newly established employee training center.
 He inherited ownership of the media conglomerate in 1970 when his father died, and was a board member until 1994.

 Ueno was known for his support of the Ueno Memorial Foundation, a research institution devoted to studying Buddhist art and culture.

 Junichi Ueno died in 1997.
 His son, Shōichi Ueno, succeeded him as the co-owner of Asahi Shimbun.
 Shōichi Ueno remained the newspaper's co-owner until his own death on February 29, 2016.